-It is now generally accepted that inappropriate activation of the renin-angiotensin system (RAS) importantly contributes to the development of arterial hypertension and end-organ damage (Mitchell and Navar 1990, Hall and Brands 2000, Kobori et al. 2007, Gonzalez-Vilalobos et al. 2013, Bernstein et al. 2014, Navar 2014).
+It is now generally accepted that inappropriate activation of the renin-angiotensin system (RAS) importantly contributes to the development of arterial hypertension and endorgan damage (Bernstein et al. 2014, Gonzalez-Vilalobos et al. 2013, Hall and Brands 2000, Kobori et al. 2007, Mitchell and Navar 1990, Navar 2014).
 RAS has been initially conceived as an endocrine system, with circulating angiotensin II (ANG II) as the major biologically active peptide hormone, and renin and angiotensin-converting enzyme (ACE) are two key enzymes responsible for ANG II production.
-ANG II-mediated activation of ANG II type 1 (AT_1) receptors was initially thought to be responsible for all physiological and pathophysiological actions of RAS (Mitchell and Navar 1990).
+ANG II-mediated activation of ANG II type 1 (AT1) receptors was initially thought to be responsible for all physiological and pathophysiological actions of RAS (Mitchell and Navar 1990).
 Later on, this initial concept had to be dramatically modified and extended.

-First, it is now recognized that a local organspecific RAS exist and its activity is regulated independently from the "classical" circulating RAS, in an autonomous way in each tissue (Paul et al. 2006, Castrop et al. 2010, Bernstein et al. 2014, Navar 2014).
-Within the new concept, it is hypothesized that uncontrolled activation of this local RAS and its pleotropic actions play a critical role in the development and progression of fibrotic/hypertrophic diseases (Kobori et al. 2007, Bernstein et al. 2014, Navar 2014).
+First, it is now recognized that a local organ-specific RAS exist and its activity is regulated independently from the "classical" circulating RAS, in an autonomous way in each tissue (Bernstein et al. 2014, Castrop et al. 2010, Paul et al. 2006, Navar 2014).
+Within the new concept, it is hypothesized that uncontrolled activation of this local RAS and its pleotropic actions play a critical role in the development and progression of fibrotic/hypertrophic diseases (Bernstein et al. 2014, Kobori et al. 2007, Navar 2014).

-Second, accumulating evidence shows that angiotensin-1-7 (ANG 1-7), a newly identified heptapeptide, exerts important vasoactive actions, and that the recently discovered ACE type 2 (ACE 2) is the most important ANG 1-7-forming enzyme, with the G protein-coupled Mas as a functional receptor for ANG 1-7 (Burgelová et al. 2005, 2009, Prieto et al. 2011, Santos et al. 2014).
-These discoveries provided a background for a new concept of the RAS as a dual axis system: the traditional axis represented by ACE/ANG II/AT1 receptor, which is mainly vasoconstrictor, and the new ACE2/ANG 1-7/Mas receptor axis, which is vasodepressor (Ferrario 2011, Xu et al. 2011, Bader 2013).
-In addition, based on recent findings it has been proposed that the ACE2/ANG 1-7/ Mas receptor axis acts as counterbalancing factor of the deleterious actions of the ACE/ANG II/AT1 receptor axis, especially under pathological conditions (Passos-Silva et al. 2013, Santos et al. 2013).
-Moreover, recent studies indicate that the role of ACE2/ANG 1-7/Mas receptor axis is not limited to such counterregulatory role, but the axis exerts independent cardiovascular, renal and metabolic actions (Santos et al. 2013, 2014).
+Second, accumulating evidence shows that angiotensin-1-7 (ANG 1-7), a newly identified heptapeptide, exerts important vasoactive actions, and that the recently discovered ACE type 2 (ACE 2) is the most important ANG 1-7-forming enzyme, with the G protein-coupled Mas as a functional receptor for ANG 1-7 (Burgelová et al. 2005, Burgelová et al. 2009, Prieto et al. 2011, Santos et al. 2014).
+These discoveries provided a background for a new concept of the RAS as a dual axis system: the traditional axis represented by ACE/ANG II/AT1 receptor, which is mainly vasoconstrictor, and the new ACE2/ANG 1-7/Mas receptor axis, which is vasodepressor (Bader 2013, Ferrario 2011, Xu et al. 2011).
+In addition, based on recent findings it has been proposed that the ACE2/ANG 1-7/Mas receptor axis as counterbalancing factor of the deleterious actions of the ACE/ANG II/AT1 receptor axis, especially under pathological conditions (Passos-Silva et al. 2013, Santos et al. 2013).
+Moreover, recent studies indicate that the role of ACE2/ANG 1-7/Mas receptor axis is not limited to such counterregulatory role, but the axis exerts independent cardiovascular, renal and metabolic actions (Santos et al. 2013, Santos et al. 2014).